Forest pathology is the study of tree diseases.

 - It also emphasizes that disease and pathogen are not the same thing.
 This may seem obvious to you.
 That’s good.
 Spread the word.

-In concept, the length of each side represents the relative favorability of that factor for disease and contributes to the triangle area, which represents the overall amount or severity of disease.
+In some versions of the disease triangle, the vertices of the triangle represent the three components.
+In this version, the sides do, and the length of each side represents the relative favorability of that factor for disease.
+Conceptualy, that contributes to the triangle area, which represents the overall amount or severity of disease.

 - flowering plants